How to Assess Your Tooth Decay Risk

 If the amount of acid from the bacteria on your teeth outweighs the protective effect of your saliva, then tooth decay will occur.

-Further mineral loss may lead to the cavity going into the centre of the tooth (the pulp), which may lead to toothache.
+Further mineral loss may lead to the cavity going into the center of the tooth (the pulp), which may lead to toothache.

 To Prevent Tooth Decay: